 There was a strong positive relationship between leaders’ emotional intelligence and employee engagement.
 In the graph below, each dot represents an employee’s engagement score.
 The x axis of the graph represents leaders’ emotional intelligence as a percentile score – scores between 1 and 39 are low, 40 to 59 are average, and 60 and above are high.

 As you can see, being average or low in emotional intelligence results in wide and varying levels of employee engagement where employees are disengaged, not engaged and engaged.
-These types of engagement scores are typical of low and average performing organizations.
+These types of engagement scores are typical of low and average performing organisations.
 Conversely, high levels of emotional intelligence, indeed total emotional intelligence scores above the 75th percentile, result in consistently high engagement scores.